FUNDING

 Editorial illustration for: Shield AI Raises $2 Billion at $12.7 Billion Valuation to Build Defense AI Foundation Model

-Alongside the funding, Shield AI announced plans to acquire Aechelon Technology, a firm specializing in high-fidelity military simulation software used by the Pentagon’s Joint Simulation Environment.
-The acquisition signals a strategic pivot toward building what Shield AI calls a Foundation Model for Defense — a comprehensive AI platform that combines real-world combat data with simulated environments for training autonomous military systems.
+Alongside the funding, Shield AI announced plans to acquire Aechelon Technology Inc., a defense simulation software company previously owned by Sagewind Capital.
+Aechelon, led by CEO Ignacio Sanz-Pastor, specializes in high-fidelity simulation and physics-based sensor modeling used by the Pentagon’s Joint Simulation Environment.
+The acquisition signals a strategic pivot toward building what Shield AI calls a Foundation Model for Defense, combining real-world combat data with simulated environments to train autonomous military systems at scale.

 Share